electrovir/element-vir/packages/element-vir/README.md

 ## Defining and using Inputs

 Define element inputs by using `defineElement` to define a declarative element.
-Pass your input type as a generic to the `defineElement` call.
-Then call _that_ with the normal definition input (like when using `defineElementNoInputs`).
+Pass your input type, if any, as a generic to the `defineElement` call.
+Then call _that_ with the normal definition input.

 To use an element's inputs for use in its template, grab `inputs` from `render`'s parameters and interpolate it into your HTML template: